Jugger-Copenhagen/homepage/content/en/official.md

 Our club requires a lot of work to run!
 We currently rely on a few groups of volunteers to keep things moving:

 * the quartermasters keep our gear in shape and build new equipment.
 Talk to Sophie or Martin if you are interested in joining.
 * the trainers run our practice sessions, as well as events with externals.
-Talk to Evan, Valkyrie, Sophie, Cajetan, Billie, or Michael if you are interested in joining.
+Talk to Evan, Valkyrie, Sophie, Cajetan, or Michael if you are interested in joining.
 * the tournament organization team put together the first-ever Danish jugger tournament, 2024's [PB&J](https://turniere.jugger.org/list.team.info.php?id=1387).
 Talk to Valkyrie, Evan, or Luca if you are interested in helping organize the next one!

 {{< svg qwiks >}}